← All beaches & hotels

 Very High Risk 5 / 5

-Kaua'i has approximately 14,000 cesspools leaching sewage into groundwater and coastal waters.
-Nawiliwili Stream collects runoff from the Lihue area and discharges directly into the bay.
-The contamination is not seasonal or rain-dependent — it is chronic and year-round.
-A brown water advisory has been active at Kalapaki since December 2025.
+Kauaʻi has approximately 14,000 cesspools leaching sewage into groundwater and coastal waters.
+Nawiliwili Stream collects runoff from the Līhuʻe area and discharges directly into the bay.
+That does not mean every day has an active advisory, but it does mean the stream mouth, harbor setting, and brown water after rain should stay part of the decision.

 Surfrider advocated for warning signs at this beach for over a decade.
 Permission was granted in 2024, and signs were placed near the Nawiliwili Stream mouth — but not at the main tourist beach area near the Marriott.